KartulUdus/PoTatoCheck/README.md

 Run with:
 `python logincheck.py -ac accounts.csv`

+If you want your output in a file, please run

+`python logincheck.py -ac accounts.csv >verifeid.csv `

 Default timeout to successfully log in is 5 seconds, but you happen to be doing this on a :potato: you can increase timeout with:
 `python logincheck.py -ac accounts.csv -t 10`